thomasneirynck/chopchop.js/README.md

 #chopchop.js#

-A small javascript utility library making asynchronous processing of collections more easy.
+Asynchronous processing of collections made easy.

 Contains two modules:

-1. IterableMixin: a mixin with asynchronous array comprehension methods for iterables.
+1. IterableMixin: a mixin with asynchronous array comprehension methods (map, reduce, groupBy, filter) for iterables.
 It works with arrays or iterators.
 2. Promise: lightweight PromiseA implementationand
+3. animationFrame: a polyfill for the browser's native requestAnimationFrame.
+It includes a framerate display, which is useful for debugging.